Bristol Parkway railway station

-Bristol Parkway, on the South Wales Main Line, is in the Stoke Gifford area in the northern suburbs of the Bristol conurbation.
+Bristol Parkway, on the South Wales Main Line, serves the villages of Stoke Gifford and Harry Stoke in South Gloucestershire, England.
+Despite its name, it is located in Gloucestershire rather than Bristol itself, and is the busiest station in the county.
 It is 112 miles from London Paddington.
-The station was opened in 1972 by British Rail, and was the first in a new generation of park and ride/parkway stations.
-It is the third-most heavily used station in the West of England local authority area, after Bristol Temple Meads and Bath Spa.
+The station was opened in 1972 by British Rail and rebuilt in 2001.
+It is the third-most heavily used station in the West of England combined authority area, after Bristol Temple Meads and Bath Spa.
 There are four platforms, and a well-equipped waiting area.
 The station is managed by Great Western Railway, who provide most of the trains at the station, with CrossCountry providing the rest.

 Electrification using 25 kV 50 Hz AC overhead system reached Bristol Parkway in late 2018, and electric trains in the Swindon and London direction commenced passenger service on 30 December 2018.
-This is part of the 21st-century modernisation of the Great Western Main Line.
+This was part of the 21st-century modernisation of the Great Western Main Line.